South Texas Nuclear Generating Station: 1971–1994

 On December 6, 1971, Houston Lighting & Power Co.
 (HL&P), the City of Austin, the City of San Antonio, and the Central Power and Light Co.
-(CPL) initiated a feasibility study of constructing a jointly-owned nuclear plant.
-The initial cost estimate for the plant was $974 million (equivalent to approximately $ in 2015 United States Dollars).
+(CPL) initiated a feasibility study of constructing a jointly owned nuclear plant.
+The initial cost estimate for the plant was $974 million (equivalent to approximately $ in 2015 dollars).

 By mid-1973, HL&P and CPL had chosen Bay City as the site for the project and San Antonio had signed on as a partner in the project.
 Brown and Root was selected as the architect and construction company.
-On November 17, 1973 voters in Austin narrowly approved their city's participation and the city signed onto the project on December 1.
+On November 17, 1973, voters in Austin narrowly approved their city's participation and the city signed onto the project on December 1.
 Austin held several more referendums through the years on whether to stay in the project or not.

 An application for plant construction permits was submitted to the Atomic Energy Commission, now the Nuclear Regulatory Commission (NRC), in May 1974 and the NRC issued the permits on December 22, 1975.
 Construction started on December 22, 1975.

 By 1978, the South Texas Project was two years behind schedule and had substantial cost overruns.
 A new management team had been put in place by HL&P in late 1978 to deal with the cost overruns, schedule delays and other challenges.
 However, events at Three Mile Island in March 1979 had a substantial impact on the nuclear industry including STNP.
 The new team again moved forward with developing a new budget and schedule.
 Brown and Root revised their completion schedule to June 1989 and the cost estimate to $4.4–$4.8 billion.
 HL&P executives consulted with its own project manager and concluded that Brown and Root was not making satisfactory progress and a decision was reached to terminate their role as architect/engineer but retain them as constructor.
 Brown and Root was relieved as architect/engineer in September 1981 and Bechtel Corporation contracted to replace them.
 Less than two months later, Brown and Root withdrew as the construction contractor and Ebasco Constructors was hired to replace them in February 1982 as constructor.

-Austin voters authorized the city council on November 3, 1981 to sell the city's 16 percent interest in the STP.
+Austin voters authorized the city council on November 3, 1981, to sell the city's 16 percent interest in the STP.
 No buyers were found.

-Unit 1 reached initial criticality on March 8, 1988 and went into commercial operation on August 25.
-Unit 2 reached initial criticality on March 12, 1989 and went into commercial operation on June 19.
+Unit 1 reached initial criticality on March 8, 1988, and went into commercial operation on August 25.
+Unit 2 reached initial criticality on March 12, 1989, and went into commercial operation on June 19.

 In February 1993, both units had to be taken offline to resolve issues with the steam-driven auxiliary feedwater pumps.
 They were not back in service until March (Unit 1) and May (Unit 2) of 1994.

 The history of STNP is somewhat unusual since most nuclear plants that were in the early stages of engineering construction at the time of the Three Mile Island event were never completed.